pattonkan/sse2rvv/README.md

-In order to deliver RVV-equivalent intrinsics for all SSE intrinsics used widely, please be aware that some SSE intrinsics exist a direct mapping with a concrete NEON-equivalent intrinsic.
-Others, unfortunately, lack a 1:1 mapping, meaning that their equivalents are built utilizing a number of NEON intrinsics.
+In order to deliver RVV-equivalent intrinsics for all SSE intrinsics used widely, please be aware that some SSE intrinsics exist a direct mapping with a concrete RVV-equivalent intrinsic.
+Others, unfortunately, lack a 1:1 mapping, meaning that their equivalents are built utilizing a number of RVV intrinsics.

-For example, SSE intrinsic `_mm_loadu_si128` has a direct RVV mapping (`vld1q_s32`), but SSE intrinsic `_mm_maddubs_epi16` has to be implemented with multiple RVV instructions.
+For example, SSE intrinsic `_mm_add_epi16` has a direct RVV mapping (`__riscv_vadd_vv_i16m1`), but SSE intrinsic `_mm_maddubs_epi16` has to be implemented with multiple RVV instructions.

 ### Floating-point compatibility